The 5 Hybrid Mail Mistakes Costing You Money

 Then, as time goes by, your business will likely want to update its brand guidelines or upgrade to an alternative material, or more sustainable paper.
 And soon enough, your inserts are looking very different to the rest of your correspondence, which never looks great for your brand.

 How to fix it: Save space: Go all-in with your Hybrid Mail system to print everything you want to send simultaneously, and on-demand.

-Save headaches: A good provider will offer a white-label solution so you keep consistency in your brand.
+Save headaches: A good provider will offer a white-paper solution so you keep consistency in your brand.

 Save money and the environment: Your provider should also offer the ability to include onserts and attachments to your pack, which means more flexibility in content and saving on paper.

 The Mistake: By not including your IT team before you press the button on your Hybrid Mail project, you could run the risk of an excruciatingly slow and costly implementation.
 If the IT team are not involved, projects can be delayed at the last moment due to a lack of resource for set-up, installation of the Print Driver and completing the necessary testing.